jeffbass/imagezmq/docs/req-vs-pub.rst

 Disadvantages of the PUB/SUB pattern
 ====================================

 - Receiving hub computer must know each senders address in advance.
+When there are a large number of senders, there can be a lot of "connect_to" method calls.
+  See `More details about the multiple RPi video streaming example. <more-details.rst>`_
 - Receiving hub must explicitly subscribe to each sender.
 - If the receiving hub computer fails or does not receive an image, the sender will not know (since there is no REP sent).
 - If one (or more) of the receiving programs is much slower than the sender, then the slow subscriber can start to build up a ZMQ queue that slows down and can even cause the program to fail.
-This has been an issue for some **imagezmq** users.
-See issue #27, [PUB/SUB] Subscriber slow motion video (queue keeps growing).
-See also the ZMQ documentation about slow subscribers:
+This issue is mentioned in the ZMQ documentation section about dealing with slow subscribers:
-  `ZMQ Slow Subscriber Detection (Suicidal Snail Pattern). <http://zguide.zeromq.org/php:chapter5#toc4>`_ If you use the PUB/SUB pattern and encounter this Slow Subscriber problem, read Issue #27 and comment there if you come up with a good solution!
+  `ZMQ Slow Subscriber Detection (Suicidal Snail Pattern). <http://zguide.zeromq.org/php:chapter5#toc4>`_ If you use the PUB/SUB pattern and encounter this Slow Subscriber problem, please see Philipp Schmidt's example program with a threaded solution:
+  `PUB/SUB Multithreaded Fast Subscribers for Realtime Processing. <fast-pub-sub.rst>`_

 Further reading on messaging patterns
 =====================================